 With cannabis becoming increasingly popular (and legal) across the United States, it’s no surprise that cannabis connoisseurs are also seeking each other online.
-While cannabis entrepreneurs all have a presence on the well-known social networks, including Facebook, Instagram, and Twitter, over the years, too many businesses in the cannabis industry have experienced having their accounts shut down unexpectedly.
+While cannabis entrepreneurs all have a presence on the well-known social media networks, including Facebook, Instagram, and Twitter, over the years, too many businesses in the cannabis industry have experienced having their accounts shut down unexpectedly.
 Those in the cannabis business who want to connect with customers and other professionals on their mobile devices have also experienced pushback from the Apple and Google stores, who often refuse to carry cannabis-related apps.

 Not surprisingly, more than a few cannabis-specific social networks have sprouted up as a result to help those in the cannabis business and others connect both professionally and socially.
 Whether you’re looking for a cannabis business social network or you want to make more personal connections, you should be able to choose just the connection you want from these top cannabis social networks.

-Grasscity, which is one of the oldest online communities devoted to cannabis, began as a forum for marijuana growers.
+Grasscity, which is one of the oldest online networks devoted to cannabis, began as a forum for marijuana growers.
 Over the years, it has expanded to include dedicated forums for talking about smoking, other consumption methods, legalization, where to find dispensaries, and far more.

 Turn here to learn the latest on cannabis-related news, and dig through the years of archives to get a real sense of how cannabis culture has changed over time.
 The dispensary directory is easily searchable if you’re looking for legal weed near you.